drmhse/sso/README.md

 This repository contains the source code for a multi-tenant, production-grade Single Sign-On (SSO) platform.
 The system is designed to provide robust, secure, and flexible authentication for B2B2C applications, built with a focus on performance, security, and maintainability.

-The platform's core is a Rust backend using the Axum framework, supported by a TypeScript SDK for API interaction and a Vue.js web client for administration.
+The platform's core is a high-performance Rust backend using the Axum framework, supported by a zero-dependency TypeScript SDK for API interaction and a Vue.js web client for administration.
 Its primary architectural feature is a dual-flow authentication system that separates administrative access from end-user authentication, enabling tenants to use their own custom OAuth2 credentials (Bring Your Own OAuth - BYOO).

 ## Architecture Overview

-This project is structured as a monorepo containing three distinct but interconnected packages:
+This project is structured as a monorepo containing three distinct but interconnected packages.
+The `web-client` consumes the `sso-sdk`, which in turn communicates with the `api`.

 ```
 sso/